Christopher-Patrick-Gorman/Chris_Gorman_Capstone/README.md

 ## Deployment Context

-The pipeline was deployed on a Linux VM (Linode).
+The pipeline was deployed on a Linux-based Linode virtual machine.

-Cron jobs scheduled API ingestion tasks.
+API ingestion tasks were scheduled using cron, allowing the pipeline to run automatically on a recurring basis.

-The MySQL version supports upserts using transaction GUID and last-modified timestamps.
+The Snowflake implementation used batch loads, while a later MySQL-based architecture introduced incremental processing with upsert logic based on transaction GUIDs and last-modified timestamps.

 ---